5 signs it’s a scam call before you even pick up, according to an expert

 Another common tactic scammers like to use is “neighbor spoofing,” where they imitate not just your area code, but also the first three numbers of your phone number.
 That makes it look like the call is coming from somewhere local to try and trick you into answering.

 One other scammer tactic you may see: three rings and then nothing.
-Some robocalling softwares used by bad actors ring three times and then hang up to avoid going to voicemail and leaving an audio trace, Quilici explained.
+Some robocalling software used by bad actors rings three times and then hangs up to avoid going to voicemail and leaving an audio trace, Quilici explained.